Contact Us Today (424) 372-3112

 In order to be charged with felony reckless evading under VC 2800.2, you must have:

-• evaded police officers in your vehicle, and;
+• evaded police officers in your vehicle and;

 • driving your car in an extremely reckless and dangerous manner;

-• while you were making an attempt to escape.
+• while you were attempting to escape.

 In spite of the name, felony reckless evading under Vehicle Code 2800.2 is a California “wobbler” offense that can be filed as either a misdemeanor or felony.